CodeYouOrg/react-workshop-week-4/README.md

 # React workshop week 4

 welcome back! this week, we're going to be looking at state management and hooks in React.
+We will fix a few bugs, add some features, and explore side effects

 ## getting started